 Laser hair removal is a quick procedure that clients can have during their lunch break.
 It can take anywhere from a few minutes to an hour, depending on the size of the treatment area(s).

 In this procedure, the laser targets pigment in the hair follicle and focuses on the root.
 The intense heat the laser emits damages the hair bulb and discourages further hair growth.
 Click here to read more about how this procedure works.

 Laser Hair Removal Candidates

 Laser hair removal is safe for all areas of the body, including back, neck, legs, arms, underarms and groin area.
-The eyebrows are the only area where it can’t be performed as it’s a risk to the patient’s vision.
+Eyebrows are the only area where it can’t be performed, as it’s a risk to the patient’s vision.

-Though laser hair removal is safe for all skin types, it is best suited for people who have darker hair.
+Though laser hair removal is safe for all skin types, it’s best suited for people who have darker hair.
 Because the laser is attracted to the pigment in the hair follicle, it’s not effective on people who have white or light-blonde body hair.

 Almost anyone with dark hair can have laser hair removal, but it may not be for you if you: